AHassanpour88/Evolutionary_Snakemake/README.md

 </details>

 ## Our framework as Snakemake Workflow Management System
 Snakemake is being used as a workflow management system for creating and executing data analysis pipelines to automate a set of scripts that need to be run in a specific order regularly.
 It helps to ensure that all of the steps in the process are executed correctly and efficiently every time from start to finish.
 Snakemake is a powerful tool that allows us to define a workflow in terms of rules, where each rule defines the input and output files and the commands to execute and transform the input files into the output files.
 One of the key features of Snakemake is that it handles dependencies between the rules automatically.
 It tracks the status of input and output files and only executes a rule when its input files are newer than its output files.
 This ensures that the workflow is executed correctly and efficiently, as Snakemake only re-runs necessary rules.
 This can save a lot of time and resources when dealing with large and complex workflows.
 Moreover, Snakemake allows us to customize the workflow to integrate it well with other systems and tools.
 For example, we could specify custom shell commands to run, use different types of cluster resources, or invoke other software programs.
 Snakemake can execute tasks in parallel on multi-core machines or distribute tasks across a cluster or cloud resources.
 Snakemake also provides detailed logging and reporting functionality, so we could easily track the progress of our workflow and troubleshoot any issues that may arise.
-We have developed a Snakemake script available in the [Snakemake](https://github.com/AHassanpour88/Evolutionary_Snakemake/tree/main/Snakefile) specifically for optimizing breeding programs.
+We have developed a Snakemake script available in the [Snakemake](https://github.com/AHassanpour88/Evolutionary_Snakemake/edit/main/Snakefile) specifically for optimizing breeding programs.
 Snakemake reads various input files from our framework, which we will explain in more detail to help you configure it correctly.
-Before diving into our Snakemake rules and the vital components of our pipeline, you'll find a brief guide below (created by Johannes Geibel) on how to install Miniconda and set up our optimization framework.
+Before diving into our Snakemake rules and the vital components of our pipeline, you'll find a brief guide below on how to install Miniconda and set up our optimization framework.

 >  **WARNING!** It is important to note that the Snakemake script should not be altered or modified by the user.